nachosiguenza/compound_interest_calculator/README.md

 - **Calculate Accumulated Wealth**: Computes the total amount accumulated over the specified period, including both initial capital and periodic contributions.
 - **Track Contributions**: Keeps track of the total contributions made over time.
-- **Visualize Growth**: Plots the evolution of accumulated wealth, contributions, and interest to provide a clear visual representation of financial growth.
+- **Visualize Growth**: Pops up a plots with the evolution of accumulated wealth, contributions, and interest to provide a clear visual representation of financial growth.
+- **Saves a sumarry**: The script saves in the same directory a tabluar summary of the accumulated interests, capital and total savings, with a data entry/row for each period specified.

 ## Requirements